yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/securities.md

 Collateral that is not a specified security but of a defined homogenous credit quality, for example UK gilts or AA-rated sterling Eurobonds.

+## Settlement Type

+* FOP (Free of Payment)

+Free of payment is a settlement method for a securities transaction in which the delivery or reception of the securities is not linked to a corresponding transfer of funds.

+* DVP (Delivery vs Payment)

+Delivery versus payment (DVP) is a securities industry settlement method that guarantees the transfer of securities only happens after payment has been made.